bradenmacdonald/s3-lite-client/README.md

 });

 // Upload a file:
-await client.putObject("test.txt", "This is the contents of the file.");
+await s3client.putObject("test.txt", "This is the contents of the file.");
 ```

+For more examples, check out the tests in [`integration.ts`](./integration.ts)

 ## Developer notes